Jay-Z: 2005–2007: Kingdom Come and American Gangster

 Jay-Z returned with his comeback album on November 21, 2006, titled Kingdom Come.
-Jay-Z's comeback single, "Show Me What You Got", was leaked on the Internet in early October 2006, scheduled to be released later on that month, received heavy air-play after its leak, causing the FBI to step in and investigate.
+Jay-Z's comeback single, "Show Me What You Got", was leaked on the Internet in early October 2006.
+The album, which was scheduled for release later on that month, received heavy air-play after its leak, causing the FBI to step in and investigate.
 Jay-Z worked with video director Hype Williams, and the single's video was directed by F. Gary Gray.
 The album features production from Just Blaze, Pharrell, Kanye West, Dr. Dre and Coldplay's Chris Martin (single entitled "Beach Chair").
-The first week saw 680,000 sales of the CD, which Entertainment Weekly said was "the highest single-week total in Jay's decade long career".
-This album has sold 2 million copies in the U.S.
+The first week saw 680,000 sales of the CD, enough to be his "biggest sales week ever" as Billboard reported.
+This album has sold 2 million copies in the U.S. and is certified double platinum.

 Jay-Z released his tenth album entitled American Gangster on November 6, 2007.
 After viewing the Ridley Scott film of the same name, Jay-Z was heavily inspired to create a new "concept" album that depicts his experiences as a street-hustler.

 The album is not the film's official soundtrack, although it was distributed by Def Jam.

 Jay-Z's American Gangster depicts his life in correlation to the movie American Gangster.
 At the start of the album's first single, "Blue Magic", Jay-Z offers a dealer's manifesto while making references to political figures of the late 1980s with the lyric: "Blame Reagan for making me to into a monster, blame Oliver North and Iran-Contra, I ran contraband that they sponsored, before this rhymin' stuff we was in concert."
 Also notable about the "Blue Magic" music video was Jay-Z flashing €500 notes; Harvard Business School professor Rawi Abdelal called this a "turning point in American pop culture's response to globalization."
 The album has sold 1 million copies in the U.S. On January 1, 2008, Jay-Z resigned as president of Def Jam.